MatteoMel1985/LondonStudy-SQL_and_Data_Visualisation_on_Real_Governmental_Data/README.md

 </div>

-London Security is a case study that involves SQL querying, Python, and data visualisation, based on real governmental datasets.
+London Security is a criminological and demographic case study that involves SQL querying, Python, and data visualisation, based on real governmental datasets.

 They were sourced and categorised in the following fashion: